cfgmgmtcamp/www_cfgmgmtcamp/content/ghent2026/womenslunch.md

 You are welcome to mingle with one another and join the discussions while enjoying lunch.

-Please indicate your participation by registering during the event [registration](https://cfgmgmtcamp.org/ghent2026/registration/) process, select the option for "Women Lunch Registration" on Monday 2 February 2026.
+Please indicate your participation by registering during the event [registration](https://cfgmgmtcamp.org/ghent2026/registration/) process, select the option for "Women Lunch Registration" on {{< day "monday" >}}.
 If you have already registered for CfgMgmtCamp, [retrieve](https://registration.cfgmgmtcamp.org/ghent/2026/resend/) your order links, click on "Change details", and add the Women Lunch option to your registration.